 Chemotherapy Side Effects And What To Do About Them

-Be sure to talk to your doctor and nurse about:
+It is advisable to talk to your doctor and nurse about the following:

 - Which side effects are most likely with your particular chemotherapy